globelabs/globe-connect-java/README.md

-# Globe Connect for Android
+# Globe Connect for Java

 ## Introduction
 Globe Connect for Java provides an implementation of Globe APIs e.g Authentication, Amax,